 “It also provides reminiscence activities such as movies and film clips from days gone by.
 The games on the system help encourage activity, whilst a life story book can also be created for patients, and includes memories and pictures.
 These can be personalised to each patient and families can get involved too.

 “This is a wonderful opportunity for people to get behind a local appeal that makes a difference to real people, at a time when it is most needed.
 We hope as many people as possible recognise the chance to make a real difference and show their support for elderly patients at the largest hospitals in Birmingham.”

-The hospital charity also funds orientation clocks and signs that show whether it is day or night, dementia friends crockery well as twiddle muffs, dolls and large pieced jigsaws to help calm people with dementia.
+We also fund orientation clocks and signs that show whether it is day or night, dementia friends crockery as well as twiddle muffs, dolls and large pieced jigsaws to help calm people with dementia.

 £1,500 can fund one My Life Dementia Improvement System.
 If your group, club or business would like to make a donation to please contact firstname.lastname@example.org for more information